SidKwok/template-rwb/zh-README.md

   "plugins": {
     // to edit target browsers: use "browserlist" field in package.json "autoprefixer": {},
-    // just put your plugin here
+    // put your plugin here
     "postcss-color-gray": {}
   }
 }